xuankimtran/docs-1/pages/katalon-studio/docs/configure-android-studio.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execute-mobile-testing-with-emulator/KS-EMULATOR-Recognize-Android-emulator.png" width="30%" alt="Regconize Android devices">

-You should see the name of your emulator appeared as an Android device.
+You should see the name of your emulator appear as an Android device.

-> Notice:
+> Notes:
 > * You must first manually launch the emulator with Android Studio or via the command-line option for Katalon to recognize the device.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execute-mobile-testing-with-emulator/KS-EMULATOR-Choose-emulator-in-Katalon.png" width="50%" alt="Choose emulator in Katalon">